Start playing guitar How to choose a guitar for beginners?

 In a scene obsessed with gore and violence, Demented Are Go took the genre’s filth fascination to a new level.

-But through it all, Demented Are Go’s legacy is that of one of psychobilly’s top bands.
+But through it all, Demented Are Go’s legacy is that of one of psychobilly’s top bands, along with The Meteors or The Cramps.

 2. The Reverend Horton Heat